The reason I named this blog ‘gameishard’ - aside from good names being

 What is especially troubling for me about this kind of bug is that it does the exact opposite of rewarding people for being good at the game.
 This bug takes one of the most basic fundamental assumptions about the game that a good player will rightfully make and turns it into a weakness.
 How would a good player, knowing about this bug, play around it?
 It appears that the only truly safe risk mitigation strategy would involve treating melee heroes as if they are always ranged.
 But this is absurd.
 Melee heroes are melee for a reason.
 If they really did have ranged attacks, most of them would immediately be overpowered, especially relative to the actual ranged heroes, whose range is often one of the major reasons for picking them in the first place.
 So, we don’t have an effective risk mitigation strategy.
 What else can we do?
 Well, one moderator response on the dev forums suggests that we should simply ignore it.
 We don’t know what causes this and it doesn't happen very often.
 So who cares.
 Right?
 There’s more important things to focus our attention on.

 I have three problems with this type of thinking.
 Firstly, not knowing what causes the bug is reason to commit more time to thinking about it, not less.
 What an odd suggestion it is, in fact, to say that not understanding the source of a problem is reason to ignore the problem itself.
 Conceding that the problem exists is reason to exactly not ignore it.
 Recognizing that we don’t understand it is reason to research it, not push it aside.
 Of course I would never advocate endlessly experimenting to discover the source of the bug if it came at the cost of dev staff doing other work with tangible benefit.
 But I doubt whether there is such a direct trade-off.
 Perhaps there are even dev staff members looking at this problem as we speak, but I have no access to that sort of information and thus I can only respond to this moderator’s take on the situation here.
+My second problem with this moderator’s response is that I believe the lack of regularity at which this bug arises is counterbalanced quite neatly by the seriousness of its effects when it does.
+Consider that we seem to see it arise mostly when a hero has just escaped a melee hero and is fleeing for their life.
+This being the case, it means that this bug will very often result in a hero being killed when, in fact, it should not have been.
+I’m not sure how much more serious a bug can be [barring the obvious game-crashing or server-crashing bugs] than changing whether or not a hero lives or dies.
+Here’s another case which, by sheer chance, happened to me in CM pub a few weeks ago:

 You will notice that naix hits me once while I’m mid-timewalk and then again after the timewalk is complete.
 This was my only death in a game which was mostly quite one-sided, and one which we easily ended up winning anyway.
 But what if this had happened later in the game?
 What if I couldn’t buy back?
 This kind of bug could decide an important match in an important tournament – it probably has already done so for someone, somewhere in the world.
 However, I don’t think we even need to go that far.
 I don’t think bugs need to manifest in their worst case scenarios in order for us to be worried about them.
 It’s really as simple as this.
 A bug which makes a hero die when it should live is very very serious.
 It wholly undermines the value in player skill and decision-making and dangerously unsettles our trust in a basic intuition about the game which we should be rewarded, not punished, for having.